 Scaling Design System Contributions at Amazon Ads

-I created a community contribution system for Amazon Ads' Storm design system, enabling designers across dozens of teams to share complex components and patterns that couldn't exist in Storm's core library.
-This system provided a structured pathway for experimental and backend dependent components.
-Increased component adoption by 328% — from a baseline of 704 weekly inserts to 2,314 by January 2026.
+I built a community contribution system for Storm, Amazon Ads' design system, enabling designers across 27 Figma teams to share complex components and patterns that couldn't exist in Storm's core library.
+Working on a platform processing $56 billion in annual revenue, the stakes for consistency and quality were high, but so was the cost of teams silently duplicating work.
+Component usage grew 328% in four months, from 704 to 2,314 weekly insertions.

 My Role & Approach